judnich/TupleMarkup/README.md

     [ [blah blah] 1 2 3 [[x][y]] ]

 Writing empty tuples is also valid: "[]".
-Nesting tuples of tuples is a common case, so we provide two forms of special syntax for this.
+Nesting tuples of tuples is a common case, so we provide a special syntax for this.

 ###Nesting Delimiter